-One precarious step at a time, the climber who keeps putting one foot in front of the other will, in time, get to the top.
-It’s not a smooth, downhill journey to be sure.
+No matter how it may appear, everyone who succeeds will have faced this.
+And one precarious step at a time, the climber who keeps putting one foot in front of the other will, in time, get to the top.
+It’s rarely a smooth, downhill journey to anything worthwhile.

-I can hear you through cyberspace saying, “But you don’t know what I’m up against!”
+I can hear you saying, “But you don’t know what I’m up against!”

 Dreams worth living for are dreams worth fighting for.
-In fact, if they weren’t worth fighting for, they wouldn’t be worthy of you.
+If they weren’t worth fighting for, then they wouldn’t be worthy of you.

-I received an email I want to share with you.
+I received an email many years ago that I want to share with you.
 Here is a man who is determined, against the odds.

 I believe this man will ultimately succeed, because of the priority he places on gaining knowledge.
 While a bankruptcy may permanently kill the dreams of the average person, this man has taken the lessons he’s learned, is picking up the pieces, and starting the climb again with a deeper commitment to moving forward with more wisdom, more understanding, more maturity, and probably even more compassion for others who face similar difficulties.